HDFGroup/hdf-rest-api/AttrOps/PUT_Attributes.rst

 **********************************************
-PUT Attribute
+PUT Attributes
 **********************************************

 Description
 ===========
-Creates a new attribute in a group, dataset, or committed datatype.
+Creates a collections of new attributes in a group, dataset, or committed datatype.

-*Note*: The new attribute will replace any existing attribute with the same name if the `replace` parameter is provided.
+*Note*: The new attributes will replace any existing attributes with the same names if the `replace` parameter is provided.

 Requests
 ========